qetza/replacetokens-task/tasks/ReplaceTokensV7/README.md

 ```

 ## Data/Telemetry
 The Replace Tokens task for Azure Pipelines collects **anonymous** usage data and sends them by default to its author to help improve the product.
-If you don't wish to send usage data, you can change your telemetry settings through the `inputs` _telemetryOptout_ parameter or by setting the `REPLACETOKENS_TELEMETRY_OPTOUT` environment variable to `1` or `true`.
+If you don't wish to send usage data, you can change your telemetry settings through the _telemetryOptout_ parameter or by setting the `REPLACETOKENS_TELEMETRY_OPTOUT` environment variable to `1` or `true`.

 The following **anonymous** data is send:
 - the **hash** of your collection id